kettle11/kgltf/README.md

 ---

 `kgltf` is *not* a seamless solution for loading 3D models / scenes.
 This crate closely matches the specification.
-This design makes it very simple and flexible, but you'll have additional code to use it within a codebase.
+This design makes it very simple and flexible, but you'll have to write additional code to use it within a codebase.

 `kgltf` is also very new, it's barely tested and everything is subject to change.
+If you're looking for more robust Rust-only glTF loader, try the [`gltf` crate](https://github.com/gltf-rs/gltf).

 ---